6 Easy Dinner Recipes for Two

 Impress your dining partner with these restaurant-quality meals you can make in less than 30 minutes.

-Cooking for two can be tricky.
+Like cooking for one, cooking for two can be tricky.
 Crowd-pleasers like soups, stews, casseroles, and big cuts of meat don’t really make sense, but a pieced-together plate of whatever’s in the fridge isn’t ideal either.
 It’s a dilemma that too often ends with a call to the pizzeria.
 There’s a better solution.

-The six nutritionist-approved recipes below make the perfect amount for you and your dining partner.
+The six nutritionist-approved recipes for two below make the perfect amount for you and your dining partner.
 But that’s not the best thing about them: All offer restaurant-quality flavor and presentation for far less cash, calories, and time commitment.

 Pick your favorite, and you’ll have a delicious meal for two on the table in less than 30 minutes.